TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 }
 ```

-If you feed this to an oscilloscope, you may find this doesn’t really work.
-Our signal stalls, for similar reasons as before.
+If you flash the above code and feed output to an oscilloscope, you may find it doesn’t really work.
+Our signal [stalls](#stall-img), for similar reasons as before.

 {% alert "warning" %}